LADSoft/OrangeC/README.md

 The [Appveyor CI](https://ci.appveyor.com/project/LADSoft/orangec) project for this repository builds a setup file after each checkin.
 It uses `omake fullbuild` to do this.
 See the file [`build.md`](build.md) for instructions on how to build the project.

+The [Read The Docs](http://orangec.readthedocs.io/en/latest/Tools/) project for this repository verifies the documentation after each checkin.

 For the project's history see the file [`HISTORY.md`](HISTORY.md).